-The answer to that question will depend on several variables, such as your industry and workflow, the size of your company, and the resources you already have in place.
+The answer to that question will depend on several variables.
+It includes your industry and workflow, the size of your company, and the resources you already have in place.
 To help decide which Office 365 plan is right for your small business, consider the three different plans below:

 Online Essentials is the most cost-effective version of Office 365 available, which includes Word, Excel, PowerPoint and OneNote online only.
-Businesses also get 1 TB of secure online storage via OneDrive and 50 GB of storage for emails, contacts and calendars.
+Businesses also get 1 TB of secure online storage via OneDrive.
+You also get 50 GB of storage for emails, contacts and calendars.

-If your business wants to get started with Office 365 and doesn’t need to access Office offline, the Online Essentials plan might be the perfect plan for you.
+If your business will not need to access Office 365 offline, the Online Essentials plan is perfect for you.

 A step above Online Essentials is Business Premium Office 365 plan, offering the best value for small businesses.
 The Business Premium plan includes everything in the Online Essentials plus: